Skip to main content

 Testosterone’s influence on the GLP-1 system follows a different but equally important pathway.
 Its primary impact is on the pancreas and its response to glucose.
 Research indicates that androgens enhance GLP-1-stimulated insulin secretion.
 When GLP-1 signals the pancreas to release insulin after a meal, testosterone appears to amplify this response, leading to more efficient glucose uptake by the cells.

 This mechanism helps maintain insulin sensitivity, a cornerstone of metabolic health.
-In men with low testosterone (hypogonadism), this amplification is reduced, which can contribute to the development of and an increased risk for type 2 diabetes.
+In men with low testosterone (hypogonadism), this amplification is reduced, which can contribute to the development of insulin resistance and an increased risk for type 2 diabetes.
 Restoring testosterone to healthy physiological levels through Testosterone Replacement Therapy (TRT) can therefore improve the pancreas’s responsiveness to GLP-1, contributing to better glycemic control.

 Estrogen amplifies GLP-1’s satiety signals within the brain, while testosterone enhances GLP-1’s effect on insulin secretion from the pancreas.